-- General Information: This concentration will offer students an in-depth understanding of the applications of sociology to environmental problems. - (2) Requirements of the Concentration (★15 from below).
+- General Information: This concentration will offer students an in-depth understanding of the applications of sociology to environmental problems. - (2) Requirements of the Concentration (15 from below).
 Other courses may be approved annually if they relate significantly.
-Updated lists of courses that can be counted towards this concentration will be posted on the website. - a.
+Updated lists of courses that can be counted towards this concentration will be available from the Undergraduate Student Services Office (231 GSB). - a.
 SOC 212, 334, 352; R SOC 355, 365, 450